 Born between 1965 and 1981, this group is all tied up in professional development.
 So any tool that helps them progress is going to be seen as a plus.

 Because they grew up amidst incredible technological advancements, they’re not averse to plugging into the typically interactive work experiences that gamification generates.
 Especially if it relates to career pathing towards management positions, achieving other professional goals and the recognition of their wins.

-Give them a way to get what they need to succeed and something that satisfies their competitive appetite and you’ll not only see increased productivity.
-But you’ll find you have a happy cluster of 40-somethings in your office.
+Give them a way to get what they need to succeed and something that satisfies their competitive appetite and you’ll not only see increased productivity, but you’ll find you have a happy cluster of 40-somethings in your office.
 All feeling productive and hyper-connected to younger generations (who in turn will be ready to be led by progressive managers).

 Known to embrace performance motivation tools that deliver on ROI and productivity, Baby Boomers respect the carefully-crafted, strategic aspect of gamification.
-Which is seen as a cost-effective way to ‘rally the millennial troops’.
+Which is seen as a cost-effective way to ‘rally the Millennial troops’.

 And because gamification taps into psychological cues that push our day-to-day decisions, it also speaks to their naturally motivated and competitive sensibilities.